mhkeller/layercake/src/content/guide/02-layercake-props.md

 ### flatData `Array`

-In order for Layer Cake to measure the extents of your data, it needs a flat array of items that the x, y and r accessors can find.
-If your data is not flat (often the case if your renderers prefer a nested format), you can tell it to measure extents against a flat version.
+In order for Layer Cake to measure the extents of your data, it needs a flat array of items that the x, y, z and r accessors can find.
+If your data is not flat (often the case if your renderers prefer a nested format such as in [multi-series line](/example/MultiLine) charts or GeoJSON such as in [maps](/example/MapSvg)), you can tell it to measure extents against a flat version.
 This *will not* change the shape of the data that gets passed to components — it is only for extent calculation.

 > The library also exports a flattening function to handle common use cases if you need to flatten your data and you don't already have a flat version.
 See the [flatten](/guide#flatten) helper function for more info.